-These maps, when compared with how people classified themselves during public engagement, demonstrate how many people each variation of the network provides for.
+These maps, when compared with how people classified themselves in the first phase of public engagement, demonstrate how many people each variation of the network provides for.
 Of the people that responded to the survey, 22% considered themselves strong and fearless (will ride anywhere), 61% confident and enthused (will tolerate painted shoulders or bike lanes but prefer protected facilities), and 17% interested but concerned (will only ride on protected facilities separate from traffic).